aquasecurity/trivy/docs/docs/scanner/misconfiguration/check/builtin.md

 See [here](../../../coverage/iac/index.md) for the list of supported config types.

 ## Checks Bundle
-When performing a misconfiguration scan, Trivy will automatically downloads the relevant Checks bundle.
+When performing a misconfiguration scan, Trivy will automatically download the relevant Checks bundle.
 The bundle is cached locally and Trivy will reuse it for subsequent scans on the same machine.
-Trivy takes care of updating the cache automatically so normally can be oblivious to it.
+Trivy takes care of updating the cache automatically, so normally users can be oblivious to it.

 For CLI flags related to the database, please refer to [this page](../configuration/db.md).